austinschoolofgamedesign/hub-world/articles/202002040940-dependencyCharts.md

 > Petri Nets are a relatively niche chart in the mathematics community used for modeling concurrent distributed systems.
 > Check out the [article on Wikipedia](https://en.wikipedia.org/wiki/Petri_net) about them.

-There are some really cool things that make Petri Nets almost ideal for modeling game structures.
+There are some really cool things that make Petri Nets *almost* ideal for modeling game structures.
-However, their rigid elements can sometimes make simple game designs look unwieldy, while also lacking some basic functionality that could help model.
+However, their rigid elements can sometimes make simple game designs look unwieldy, and also lack some basic functionality that could help.

 They also suffer from the same problem as Gilbert's charts, namely that their flexibility can make a chart feel like a mass of lines rather than something useful to parse quickly.
 They're better at documenting literal systems than they are at quickly comparing and analyzing different systems.

-### Chart Elements
+### Petri Net Chart Elements

-### Chart Specific Insights
+### Petri Net Chart Specific Insights

 > **NOTE**: I started to recreate Rees' chart as a Petri Net, but it became unwieldy quickly.
 > The benefits of using a vanilla Petri Net in this case are negligible.